chalupaDaniel/SlicerSupervisedSegmentation/README.md

  - Gaussian filter from VTK[3]
  - Median filter from VTK[3]
  - Sobel operator from VTK[3]

-## 3D Slicer users:
-If you want to use this extension in 3D Slicer, check the releases to see supported 3D Slicer versions and operating systems combinations.
-After downloading the selected libraries, go to Extension manager in 3D Slicer and add the module's .zip.

 ## References:
 \[1\] IGEL, CH., HEIDRICH-MEISNER, V., GLASSMACHERS, T., [Shark](http://image.diku.dk/shark/index.html), 2008, Journal of Machine Learning Research, 993-996, 9